Meet our employees

 “Welltec provides challenges in a different way.
 There are many avenues for career development and with hard work you can progress quickly.
 The company’s key values, beliefs and wants have coincided perfectly with my own and I am proud of the work I have done and the goals I have reached thus far at Welltec.

-In 2012 Rick advanced to his current position as Account Manager.
+Rick advanced to his current position as Senior Account Manager.
 He is now in charge of growing the revenue by building on Welltec’s impressive track record and developing relationships with clients in South Texas.
 Among his recent successes is introducing mechanical services to the area and establishing Welltec as the ‘first call’ alternative within e-line services.

 Karthik Rajamani, Account Manager, Luanda, Angola